yoonjk/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 ![](_attatchments/mvi-action/MVI-action-detection-Step5.5.png)

-6. Next, repeat the process with a video of you shaking the water bottle, and other videos you would like to test.
+6. Next, repeat the process with a video of shaking the water bottle, and other videos you would like to test.

 7. Lastly once you are done with this demo and experimenting with your models and datasets, please make sure to delete your datasets in the dataset section by selecting your dataset and clicking the trash button in the top right corner, deployed models by selecting your deployed model and clicking the **un-deploy** button in the top right corner, and trained models by selecting your trained model and clicking the **trash** button in the top right corner as this is a shared demo environment and will be used by others as well.